 Well, in case you are not quite sure which category of the office dressing etiquette you fit regarding your work position, note this.
 Even though you are going to the holiday office party, and your colleagues are your friends, you shouldn’t wear the same outfit as to any other holiday party with friends.
 Meaning, you shouldn’t style that velvet dress you wore when you went out with friends last weekend in the same way to the office party.

-To put it short: don’t wear colourful hosiery, too short dress, large cleavage, don’t shine brightly as a star, don’t wear glitter everywhere, don’t exaggerate with your makeup, nails and hair.
+To put it short: don’t wear colourful hosiery, too short dress, large cleavage, although you may wear sequins, don’t shine brightly as a star, don’t wear glitter everywhere but only on one area, don’t exaggerate with your makeup, nails and hair.

 SMART CASUAL HOLIDAY OFFICE PARTY DRESS CODE

 First, a small reminder what I mean by Smart Casual.
 Smart Casual dress code is a step up from business casual.
 However, it’s not as formal as boardroom attire.
 Which makes it a perfect dress code for an office holiday party among professionals.